Ric Flair Drip: Background

 The song is the third track on 21 Savage, Offset and Metro Boomin's collaborative studio album Without Warning, which was released in October 2017.
 It was ranked the 44th best song of 2017 by Complex Media.
 It was the 10th most streamed track of 2018 on Apple Music.

 On February 4, 2018, the track was certified platinum before even being released as a single, marking Offset's first platinum song as a lead artist.
 Almost half a year after its initial release, the song peaked at number 13 on the Billboard Hot 100, following months of gradual ascension from its number 71 debut.
 The song ultimately spent 31 total weeks on the Hot 100, and was ranked number 38th on Billboard's annual year end chart for 2018.
-It has since been certified 3× platinum by the RIAA, and is both the best-selling, and highest-charting song from any solo Migos member as a lead artist.
+It has since been certified 6× platinum by the RIAA, and is both the best-selling, and highest-charting song from any solo Migos member as a lead artist.

+The single also achieved international success, receiving domestic platinum certifications in the United Kingdom, Australia, Canada and Greece, where it remained on the Greek charts for over 75 weeks.